 Selecting Appropriate Potting Medium and Growing Container

 First, your new container should only be large enough for 2 years new growth and no larger.
 Using a container overly large will end up retaining too much water and you might end up with rotten roots before too long.
 Keep in mind the size of your most recent new leaf or lead.
 As your plant grows, each year’s growth will be as large as or only slightly larger than the previous year’s until mature size is reached.
 Most orchids only make one new growth per year so picking the right pot size is very important.
 We recommend plastic pots for most orchids since they are less expensive to use and also maintain water in the pot evenly.
 However, for most people clay pots vs. plastic pots is a matter of preference.
 Clay does dry out faster, so if choosing this be prepared to water 2-3 times as often as plastic.
-For most orchids in smaller pots, up to 3 ½” in diameter our Cypress Mix is best.
-We use our Cypress Orchid Mix for most of the orchids that we transplant into 4” and larger pots.
+For most orchids in smaller pots, up to 3 ½” in diameter a fine grade fir bark or cypress media is best.
+We use our large grade Orchid Mix for most of the orchids that we transplant into 4” and larger pots.
 Always use pre-moistened medium when repotting or transplanting orchids, since dry medium can dehydrate tender root tips.

 Trimming Roots and Removing Excess Debris